Manage your ZDM Proxy instances

 2. If successful, it waits for 10 seconds and then moves on to the next container.

 The pause between the restart of each ZDM Proxy instance defaults to 10 seconds.
-If you wish to change this value, you can edit vars/zdm_playbook_internal_config.yml (located in zdm-proxy-automation/ansible/vars) and set it to the desired number of seconds.
+To change this value, you can set the desired number of seconds in zdm-proxy-automation/ansible/vars/zdm_playbook_internal_config.yml.

 All configuration variables that are not listed in this section are considered immutable and can only be changed by recreating the deployment.